Digital Mental Health Resources for LGBTQ+ and Allies

 #1: LGBTQ+ Mental Health: Coming Out, Therapy, and Acceptance

-From PsychHub, this video looks at some of the mental health challenges that face the LGBTQ+ community and how therapy and acceptance help.
+This PsychHub video looks at some of the mental health challenges in LGBTQ+ community and how therapy and acceptance can help.

 The Importance of Prioritizing Mental Health for the LGBTQ+ Community

-Created by the Mayo Clinic, this video focuses on the needs of those in the LGBTQ+ community and why professionals need to prioritize helping them.
+Created by the Mayo Clinic, this video focuses on the needs of those in the LGBTQ+ community and how professionals can prioritize supporting them.

 How to Take Care of Yourself

-Learn how to take care of yourself and put your needs first in this video, which looks over some of the mental health challenges facing the community.
+Learn how to take care of yourself and put your needs first in this video.

 Mental Health and the LGBTQ+ Community